zmaryalaiali/DSA/README.md

 # Data Structures & Algorithms

-A collection of Data Structures and Algorithms implementations and problem solutions written in **Kotlin**.
+A collection of Data Structures and Algorithms implementations and problem solutions written in **Kotlin&Java**.
 This repository documents my journey of learning algorithmic problem-solving, preparing for technical interviews, and strengthening my understanding of computer science fundamentals.

 ## 📚 Topics Covered